 Best Small Towns in Wisconsin to Visit

 Picturesque Cedarburg is only 20 miles away from Milwaukee, but you will definitely feel like you’re in a whole new universe.
 This ex-lumber town is now a bustling and beautiful tourist destination with a winery, plenty of shopping, and excellent dining.

 Cedarburg hits just the right note between small-town charm and tourist attractions.
 You’ll see standard-covered bridges and plenty of stunning architecture, but you’ll also enjoy world-class cuisine, concerts, and some of the best wines in the state.
 So, plan to spend a few days in Cedarburg on your next trip to Wisconsin.

 See Related: Ways to Book the Cheapest First Class Flights

 2. Stevens Point

-The downtown area is nice too.
-Make sure that you swing by their local farmer’s market for a true taste of the Wisconsin countryside.
+The downtown area is nice, too.
+Make sure you swing by their local farmer’s market for a taste of the Wisconsin countryside.
 Finally, if you’re feeling ambitious and athletic, check out Green Circle Trail, which winds along the Wisconsin River.

 See Related: Where to Stay in Door County